-- Change pass-codes regularly
+- Change passcodes regularly

-Since this is a cybersecurity breach, it is another reminder that ATM and net-banking facilities aren’t fully secure so changing passwords on regular intervals is a must – every month is a good idea to mitigate future threats.
+Since this is a cybersecurity breach, it is another reminder that ATM and net-banking facilities aren’t fully secure so changing passwords at regular intervals is a must – every month is a good idea to mitigate future threats.

 Note – Do not use the same passcode for multiple cards.

-- Do not Share your Account Details with anyone
+- Do not share your Account Details with anyone

 Banks aren’t supposed to ask customers for their personal details such as account numbers or passwords.
 This data breach could be seen as an opportune moment by fraudsters to trick you into revealing your account details.
 In case of any doubt, check with your bank.